samply/beam/README.md

 Confirm that your setup works by running `./dev/test noci`, which runs the tests against your instances.

 To work with the environment, you may run `./dev/beamdev defaults` to see some helpful values, including the dev default URLs and a working authentication header.

+To run the dev setup with addtional cargo flags like fearue flags or the release flag you may run `./dev/beamdev start <cargo flags>`.

 ## Production Environment & Certificate Infrastructure